nidafirdaws/recipes/README.md

 While there is still room for improvement, particularly in reducing the RMSE further, achieving an RMSE that is significantly smaller than the standard deviation of the target variable suggests that our model is indeed performing well in capturing the underlying patterns and variability in the data related to recipe complexity.

 Overall, our final model represents a significant advancement, incorporating relevant features and leveraging an appropriate algorithm with tuned hyperparameters to provide more accurate predictions of recipe complexity.
 The inclusion of 'protein (PDV)' and fine-tuning of model parameters contribute to this enhanced performance, offering valuable insights into the intricate dynamics of recipe preparation.
+We accept that recipe complexity can be highly varied, and with further analysis into food.com and its user demographics, we could further improve the model.

 ## Fairness Analysis